pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Change the second paragraph as follows:</p>

 <p>
-The parent tree is a number tree (see 7.9.7, "Number trees"), accessed from the <b>ParentTree</b> entry in a document’s structure tree root
+The parent tree is a number tree (see 7.9.7, "Number trees"), accessed from the <b>ParentTree</b> entry in a document's structure tree root
 ("Table 354 — Entries in the structure tree root").
 The tree shall contain an entry for each object that is a content item of
 <del onMouseEnter="mouseEnter(this)" data-issue="343" data-iso="approved">at least one</del>